arcus/education_fellows/SQL.md

 **“CARTESIAN” JOINS**

 **Cartesian** Joins (i.e. a join where neither of the columns in the **Join Criteria** are a "**Primary Keys**") are considered "Unstable" because the result set of these joins will increase exponentially the larger your tables are.
-This effect is depected in the diagram below:
+This effect is depicted in the diagram below:

 ![](img/cartesian-join-product.png)